syedtoheedgillani/Auto_Unsuspend/README.md

 **Auto Unsuspend Plugin for Moodle**

 The Auto Unsuspend plugin offers a convenient way for administrators and managers to manage student suspensions within the Moodle Learning Management System.
-With automatic unsuspension, scheduled suspension dates, and customizable email notifications, this plugin simplifies user management and ensures clear communication with students regarding their suspension status.
+With automatic unsuspension, scheduled unsuspension date, and customizable email notifications, this plugin simplifies user management and ensures clear communication with students regarding their suspension status.

 **Plugin Type:**
 Local